LeandroGioria/GymPointApp/README.md

 yarn android

 ```
-<blockquote>this part can be tricky, if you face some error, try running yarn start --reset-cache and yarn android again.</blockquote>
+<blockquote>This part can be tricky, if you face some error, try running yarn start --reset-cache and yarn android again.</blockquote>

-## :mailbox_with_mail: Get in touch!

 [LinkedIn](https://www.linkedin.com/in/leandrogioria/)